FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/FLO-2D Settings.rst

 1. Click on the
-   FLO-2D Plugin Settings tool icon.
+   FLO-2D Plugin Settings tool button.

 2. Assign the
    desired grid element size and baseline n-value.